About Us

 - Managing emotions, such as anxiety, anger and frustration

-Our team has expertise in a range of developmental and neurodivergent conditions, including autism, dyslexia, dyscalculia, ADHD, anxiety, selective mutism, intellectual disabilities as well as children who are gifted and twice exceptional.
+Our team of child psychologists has expertise in a range of developmental and neurodivergent conditions, including autism, dyslexia, dyscalculia, ADHD, anxiety, selective mutism, intellectual disabilities as well as children who are gifted and twice exceptional.
 We work with students from diverse cultures and settings, including mainstream schools, pre-schools, international schools, SPED schools and EIPIC centres.
-Our team of professionals are bilingual, with fluency in English, Chinese, and Malay.
+Our team is bilingual, with fluency in English, Chinese, and Malay.

 Our Services